BillySterling/bamazon/README.md

    * If a manager selects `View Low Inventory`, then the app will list all items with an inventory count lower than five.
    * If a manager selects `Add to Inventory`, the app will display a prompt that will let the manager "add more" of any item currently in the store.
    * If a manager selects `Add New Product`, the app will allow the manager to add a completely new product to the store.

+`node bamazonSupervisor.js`

+Running this application will:
+   * List a set of menu options:
+   * View product sales information by department
+   * Create a new department

+Selection Description:

+   * If a supervisor selects `View Product Sales by Department`, the app will allow the supervisor to add a completely new department to the store.

+   * If a supervisor selects `Add New Department`, the app will allow the supervisor to view overhead costs, total product sales, and calculated total profits by department.

+Audits are in place to not allow the following conditions:

+   * users cannot enter duplicate departments.
+   * users cannot select zero value for overhead costs.